 State employees receive valueless email commonly referred to as spam.
 IOT's "spam filter" stops thousands of these messages every day but it does not stop them all.
 Though not all spam messages are scams, enough are to demand wariness of emails from unknown sources.

-For every message that the state receives from parties outside state government the filter is blocking six SPAM messages.
-State users must remain alert for SPAM that evades the filter.
-SPAM that evades the filter can be reported to the SPAM postmaster using the following instructions:
+For every message that the state receives from parties outside state government the filter is blocking six spam messages.
+State users must remain alert for spam that evades the filter.

-How to check if a message is a SPAM
+How to check if a message is spam

 If you want to check the validity of an email, here are some Web sites that provide information on hoaxes, urban legends and viruses.